AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #55

-Extended compatibility matrix — model × hardware × backend
+Extended compatibility matrix done — model × hardware × backend

 Automated compatibility test matrix run in CI across model formats, hardware tiers, and backends.
 Published as docs and referenced by doctor.